University of Ulsan

-The city of Ulsan has been recognized as the Korean city which was built around the corporate base of the multinational Hyundai conglomerate.
-Thus, the Hyundai Conglomerate announced its plan to give 40 billion won to assist a variety of university-industry cooperation projects.
+The city of Ulsan has been recognized as the Korean city built around the corporate base of the multinational Hyundai conglomerate.
+Hyundai announced its plan to give 40 billion won to assist a variety of university-industry cooperation projects.

 Academics

 Even though it started as Ulsan Institute of Technology, University of Ulsan today offers programs in broad area through 12 colleges.
 There are 6 different graduate schools including the general Graduate School which offers Master's degrees in 29 different disciplines and Doctorate degrees in 19 different areas of study.
 In 2007, 12,614 undergraduate students and 1,637 graduate students are enrolled in the university.